MDMAchine/ComfyUI_MD_Nodes/README.md

 ### 🧰 INSTALLATION: JACK INTO THE MATRIX

+Should now be available to install in ComfyUI Manager under "MD Nodes"

 ```bash
 cd path/to/ComfyUI/custom_nodes
 git clone https://github.com/MDMAchine/ComfyUI_MD_Nodes.git
 ```
 > Don’t forget to restart ComfyUI.
 Even gods need to reboot.

 ---